Introduction¶

 wetlab: Registries for samples, treatments, etc.

-If you’d like to create your own schema or app:
+If you’d like to create your own module:

 Create a git repository with registries similar to wetlab